La Paloma Prisoner- photo credit Bobby Plasencia

 Oct 18th @8pm – Vangeline Theater / New York Butoh Institute presents New York Butoh Institute Festival.
 Almazan presents excerpts from Porning the Planet, text and Butoh dance. http://www.vangeline.com/calendar-of-upcoming-events/2018/10/10/new-york-butoh-festival-2018

 Nov.
 30- Dec.
 1st – Minneapolis, Pange World Theatre.
-Play comission for EL ODIO DE UN PAIS – The Hate of a Country (Costa Rica).
+Funded by the Jermone Foundation, new play commission for the development of EL ODIO DE UN PAIS – The Hate of a Country (Costa Rica).
 Works in progress staged reading.
 Part of Almazan’s Latin is America play cycle.

 Dec 10th – DOES THAT FEEL GOOD TO YOU, MY LARK?: A Doll’s House Adaptation.
-A works in progress reading @ The Bushwick Starr.
+A works in progress reading @ The Bushwick Starr – 8pm.
+Free admission.

 We travel through the inner workings of Laura Keiler (the “skylark”)’s mind during her forced institutionalization in an asylum as she reshapes the narrative of that infamous play that contributed towards the “woman’s revolution”.
 The worlds between parallel fact vs fiction diverge, as multiple endings collide in search of who really built A Doll’s House.